reem-1989/Cyberbullying-Detection-in-Syrian-Slang-By-Data-Mining/README.md

 ## Results
-The Highest Accuracy was Achieved by Support Vector Machine Model: 77% The Highest Precisionwas achieved by Adaptive Boosting Model : 94% The Highest Recall was achieved by Stochastic Gradient Descent classifier : 47% The Highest F1-Score was achieved by Stochastic Gradient Descent classifier : 52%
+The Highest Accuracy was Achieved by Support Vector Machine Model: 77% The Highest Precision was achieved by Adaptive Boosting Model : 94% The Highest Recall was achieved by Stochastic Gradient Descent classifier : 47% The Highest F1-Score was achieved by Stochastic Gradient Descent classifier : 52%